Enabling Telcos and Service Providers launch in-Country cloud services in emerging markets

 • An entrepreneur is the head of the family and all his team members are his extended family.
 It is very important that he/she takes good care of his team and helps them achieve their professional and personal goals.

-• Lastly, he is responsible for constantly creating value for all shareholders… be it himself, friends & family or external investors.
+• Lastly, he is responsible for constantly creating value for all shareholders… be it himself, friends & family, or external investors.
 Enhancing Enterprise Value is the primary responsibility of the entrepreneur.

-IndiQus empower organizations to strategically harness the full potential of the cloud, by using bespoke and unique combinations of public and private clouds, to carry out a seamless transformation and address unique business requirements.
+IndiQus empowers organizations to strategically harness the full potential of the cloud, by using bespoke and unique combinations of public and private clouds, to carry out a seamless transformation and address unique business requirements.
 Their key offerings are:

-apiculus™: IndiQus proprietary product apiculus™ combines the power of open-source, the security of private clouds and the scalability of public clouds into a single-window, thereby significantly reducing the complexities of cloud operations and opening up new monetization opportunities for CSPs and ISPs.
+apiculus™: IndiQus proprietary product apiculus™ combines the power of open-source, the security of private clouds, and the scalability of public clouds into a single window, thereby significantly reducing the complexities of cloud operations and opening up new monetization opportunities for CSPs and ISPs.

 rack: Unlike other enterprise cloud solutions, IndiQus’ cloud offering stack ‘rack’ is purely built on open-source technologies with enterprise-grade SLAs and zero vendor lock-ins, which enables clients to reduce their technology costs by 50–60%.

-At IndiQus they also provide auditing, cloud consulting, cloud design, cloud deployment and other cloud solutions for enterprises and businesses running on the cloud.
+At IndiQus they also provide auditing, cloud consulting, cloud design, cloud deployment, and other cloud solutions for enterprises and businesses running on the cloud.

-IndiQus is working on a few initiatives that are in Stealth mode currently, and will soon be announcing about it in Q1 2020.
+IndiQus is working on a few initiatives that are in Stealth mode currently, and will soon be announcing it in Q1 2020.